TheGrandmother/stm8forge/README.md

 Pull requests and sugestions are not expected but would be actually very welcome.

+This project allso contains my random attempts to learn frama-c.

 ### Acknowledgement
 Major thanks goes out to [the dude who wrote this blog post](https://www.codementor.io/@hbendali/getting-started-with-stm8-development-tools-on-gnu-linux-zu59yo35x).
 The bulk of all the installation steps in the requirements sections are pretty much copied verbatim and a lotr of what was written here was used as the base for this.